joizel/owasp_korean/06_InputValidationTesting/OTG-INPVAL-011.rst

     http://<webmail>/read_email.php?message_id=4791

-Let’s suppose also that the outcome of the analysis performed in the stage 2 (“Understanding the data flow and deployment structure of the client”) has identified the command and arguments associated with this parameter as:
+Let’s suppose also that the outcome of the analysis performed in the stage 2 ("Understanding the data flow and deployment structure of the client") has identified the command and arguments associated with this parameter as:

 .. code-block:: html